Laboratory manager at UW-Madison.

 full cv (pdf)

-One-to-one correspondence in children and macaques 2026
+One-to-one numerical reasoning in children and monkeys 2026